Alexander Spesivtsev: Early life

 Alexander Nikolayevich Spesivtsev was born on 1 March 1970 and raised in an apartment on Pionerskiy Prospekt in central Novokuznetsk, the largest city in Kemerovo Oblast, RSFSR, Soviet Union.
 He was underweight at birth but survived, although he was frequently ill afterwards.
 During childhood, Spesivtsev was considered unsocial, did not have friends, and was bullied while at school.
 His mother Lyudmila Spesivtseva worked at a nearby school and the prosecutor's office and was very affectionate towards her son.
 His father was an abusive alcoholic who abandoned the family.
 Spesivtsev and his mother held a strong, but unusual, relationship, as Lyudmila would regularly show her son photographs of corpses from books about criminal cases at a very young age, and the two shared a bed until Alexander was 12.

 Growing up, Spesivtsev showed increasing sadistic tendencies, and in 1988, met his first girlfriend.
-Ostensibly poetic by nature, they often went for walks together, but the facade didn't last.
 Arguments led to her breaking up with him, which Spesivstev did not accept.
 He kidnapped her and tortured her for a month in his apartment until she died of sepsis.
 For this, at the age of 18, Spesivstev was assigned to the Oryol Special Psychiatric Hospital.